‘One Piece’ 855: Manga Chapter Online Spoilers – Brook’s Rescue And Poneglyphs

 — ScanPics (@ShonenScan) February 11, 2017

 It is quite apparent that the Yonko is a deep sleeper, but Brulee’s screams cause Big Mom to stir in her slumber.
-The yonko attempts to peer out of her sleepy eyes, but is able to spot a fly.
+The Yonko attempts to peer out of her sleepy eyes, but is able to spot a fly.
 She tries to kill it with her giant meaty hands and in the process, shatters the floor and wakes up Brook.
 Surprisingly, Brook takes stock of the situation, and realizing it is nothing, calmly goes back to sleep.
 Brook’s nonchalant attitude further infuriates Carrot.

-Attempting to hatch a rescue plane, the group inside the Mirror World scavenges several items, including a skull from the “Execution Room”, and some seaweed from the kitchen.
-Neatly combining the items the team creates a replica of Brook, hoping to replace him with the decoy.
+Attempting to hatch a rescue plan, the group inside the Mirror World scavenges several items, including a skull from the “Execution Room,” and some seaweed from the kitchen.
+Neatly combining the items, the team creates a replica of Brook, hoping to replace him with the decoy.

 The Great Escape ft.
 First Son Of Sea Jinbei!